ivobeerens-test-blog/astro/src/content/blog/2025/11/homelab/homelab.md

 - *Note:* Using all 4 DIMM slots drops memory speed to **3600 MHz**; with 2 slots, it can run at **5600 MHz**.
 - System stability is excellent with this config.
 - **NVMe memory tiering ``(*1)``** enabled for additional virtual RAM capacity.

-`` (*1) Memory Tiering over NVMe (Memory Tiering) allows you to add memory capacity to an ESX host by using NVMe devices installed locally on the ESX host as tiered memory.
-It optimizes performance by intelligently allocating VM memory to either NVMe devices or faster dynamic random access memory (DRAM) in the ESX host.`` [source](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/9-0/vsphere-resource-management/memory-tiering-over-nvme.html)

 ![alt text](image-9.png)